See your Iowa health insurance coverage options now.

 During the 2023 open enrollment period:

-- Nearly 8 in 10 eligible enrollees qualified for premium subsidies.10
+- Nearly 8 in 10 eligible enrollees qualified for premium subsidies.13

-- Subsidies (called Advance Premium Tax Credits or APTC) saved Iowans about $568/month on average in 2023.10
+- Premium subsidies (called Advance Premium Tax Credits or APTC) saved Iowans about $568/month on average in 2023.13

-- Those with subsidies paid an average premium of $105 per month.10
+- Those with subsidies paid an average premium of $105 per month.13

-In addition to APTC, if your household income falls below 250% of the federal poverty level, you may also be eligible for cost-sharing reductions (CSR).11 CSRs help reduce deductibles and out-of-pocket expenses.
+In addition to APTC, if your household income isn’t more than 250% of the federal poverty level, you may also be eligible for cost-sharing reductions (CSR).14 CSRs help reduce deductibles and out-of-pocket expenses.
+Note that you must select a Silver-level plan in order to take advantage of CSR benefits.

 How many insurers offer Marketplace coverage in Iowa?